bourinus/Fall/readme.md

 ```
 $ sage
 ```
-this gives acces to the sage console:
+this gives access to the sage console:
 ```
 sage: load("fall.py")
 sage: define((6/5)*(4/3))